StaticReturn/staticreturn.github.io/rules/classes/berzerker.md

 A person who fights in a trance-life fury.

 *  While in combat gain 1 point of damage reduction.
-*  ⚔ When melee attacking in an aggressive or reckless manner add 1 damage.
+*  ⚔: When melee attacking in an aggressive or reckless manner add 1 damage.
+*  ⚔: If you killed someone last round, deal 1 extra point of damage.
-*  ✧ After killing an opponent grant taunt to all close range opponents.
+*  ✧: After killing an opponent grant taunt to all close range opponents.
-*  🛡 You are immune to any mental condition.
+*  🛡: You are immune to any mental condition.

+{: .development_note}
+Reckless, agressive.